stevepartridge/service/README.md

 # service
-A service package to serve grpc, grpc-gateway, and additional http handlers
+A service package to serve grpc, grpc-gateway, and additional http handlers on a single port